geteduroam/cattenbak/README.md

 ## Upload to Amazon S3

+The cattenbak.py script uploads to S3 via the upload_s3() function using the boto3 library.

-Make sure that you have installed the [AWS Command Line Interface](https://aws.amazon.com/cli/) and that you have configuration to allow it to upload somewhere
+Make sure that you have the AWS configuration files, or set the correct environment variables with credentials.

 	% cat ~/.aws/config
 	[geteduroam]